BlockchainCommons/bc-server/README.md

 - [ ] `server.rs` has to be manually updated to include API routes for each module.
 Instead, server should scan the compiled list of modules and activate their routes.
 - [ ] Add a UI to easily use modules.
   - Modules won't describe their own UI.
+- [ ] `depo-module`: Enable key share recovery using Oauth and Github login.

 ## Origin, Authors, Copyright & Licenses